The Oldest View

 The Oldest View is a mystery thriller web series created by American YouTuber and filmmaker Kane Parsons.
-Production on the series began in January 2023, shortly after his Backrooms series entered a temporary hiatus.
-The series debuted in March 2023 with the episode "Renewal," which has over 3 million views as of September 2025.
-In April 2024, the latest installment, "Dispersal," was released, as Parsons went on to continue production on his Backrooms series.
+Production of the series began in January 2023, shortly after Parsons's Backrooms web series entered a temporary hiatus.
+The series debuted in March 2023 with the episode "Renewal", which has over 6 million views as of September 2026—while the third episode, "The Rolling Giant", released in October 2023, has over 14 million views.
+In September 2024, the most recent installment, "The Remains of Valley View Mall (Post-Demolition)", was released, as Parsons went on to continue production on his Backrooms series.

-The series is related to a real life mall called Valley View Center, which was completely demolished in May 2023, except the mall has somehow manifested underground, with the only entrances to it being holes in the ground with concrete stairs leading down to the mall.
-The main protagonist of the series is a character named Wyatt, who ventures through the mall, recording on his phone to uncover its mysteries, with a giant rolling puppet within that tries to catch Wyatt and presumably kill him.
+The Oldest View is centered around the real life Valley View Center mall in Dallas, Texas, which was completely demolished in May 2023.
+The series depicts a version of the mall that has somehow manifested underground, discovered from a hole in the ground with concrete stairs leading down to the mall.
+The protagonist of the series is a 20-year-old named Wyatt (played by Parsons) who ventures through the mall, recording on his phone to uncover its mysteries, with a giant rolling puppet within that pursues him.

 Premise

-Set primarily in May 2023, the series follows Wyatt, a young YouTube vlogger who documents his exploration in the Valley View Center, which is mysteriously found a mile underground via a tunnel containing concrete stairs, all while a giant rolling puppet is in pursuit of him.
+Set in May 2023, the series follows Wyatt, a young YouTube vlogger who documents his exploration in the Valley View Center, which is mysteriously found a mile underground via a tunnel containing concrete stairs.
+As he begins to explore the inside of the mall, a giant rolling puppet begins to pursue him.